AdobeDocs/campaign-web.en/help/v8/workflows/activities/save-audience.md

 1. Check the **Generate an outbound transition** option if you wish to add a transition after the **Save audience** activity.

 The content of the saved audience is then available in the detail view of the audience, which can be accessed from the **Audiences** menu.
-The columns available from this view correspond to the columns of the inbound transition of the workflow's **SAve audience** activity.
+The columns available from this view correspond to the columns of the inbound transition of the workflow's **Save audience** activity.

 ## Example{#save-audience-example}